Richard Golian

 Personal writings by Marcus Aurelius with my notes and quotes from other Roman thinkers

-Interestingly, I didn't require a vast collection of books; I sought out the ones I found most intriguing.
+Interestingly, I did not require a vast collection of books; I sought out the ones I found most intriguing.
 This approach seemed logical—why settle for less when you can enjoy the best available?
-Although I can't recall the first book that captivated me, by the time I entered elementary school, a book about mammals had become my constant companion.
+Although I cannot recall the first book that captivated me, by the time I entered elementary school, a book about mammals had become my constant companion.
 I read it so frequently that the cover fell apart.
 I memorized facts about various mammals, including their characteristics and habitats.

 However, the advent of the Internet marked a decline in my book reading.
 Technology utterly fascinated me, and at 12, I dedicated a summer to learning web development.
 This phase of my life, misunderstood by my family as mere gaming, was an enriching learning experience.
 I may share more about that period in a future post.